 The phrases “after the passage of such period of time” and “as shall be determined” clearly indicate that any suspension of direct access would occur prospectively at some point subsequent to the enactment of Section 80110.
 This language does not import any sense of urgency or need to take drastic action on the part of the Commission.
 In brief, Section 80110 provided the Commission with no authority whatsoever to nullify existing contracts or to suspend direct access retroactively to an earlier date.

 Moreover, the Legislature did not attempt to stop Californians from entering into new direct access contracts during “the passage of such period of time” leading to any decision to suspend direct access.
 The only logical interpretation for the language contained in Section 80110 is to permit new direct access contracts until a decision to suspend direct access is adopted.
-Such an interpretation is consistent with other Public Utility Code provisions which preclude retroactive actions by the Commission.

 The prospective application of Section 80110 is also confirmed by analyzing the specific words used by the Legislature.
 The phrases “to acquire” and “shall be suspended” are both important, as they indicate the Legislature’s intent that this temporary cessation be prospective only.
 “To acquire” means to enter into a new arrangement or contract.
 “Acquire” is not a legal term of art, but has its meaning in normal usage.
-The Merriam-Webster Collegiate Dictionary (http.www.m-w.com) defines “acquire” as:
+The Merriam-Webster’s Collegiate Dictionary (10th edition) defines “acquire” as:

-“1 : to get as one’s own: a : to come into possession or control of often by unspecified means b : to come to have a new or added characteristic, trait, or ability (as by sustained effort or natural selection) <acquire fluency in French> <bacteria that acquire tolerance to antibiotics>”
+“1 : to get as one’s own: a : to come into possession or control of often by unspecified means b : to come to have as a new or added characteristic, trait, or ability (as by sustained effort or natural selection) . . . .”

-Likewise, “suspend” is used in its common meaning, which is defined as:
+Likewise, the common meaning of “suspend” as shown in the Dictionary is:

-“to cause to stop temporarily <suspend bus service> b “ to set aside or make temporarily inoperative <suspend the rules> 3 : to defer to a later time on specified conditions <suspend sentence> 4 : to hold in an undetermined or undecided state awaiting further information <suspend judgment> <suspend disbelief>
+“2 a: to cause to stop temporarily <suspend bus service> b to set aside or make temporarily inoperative <suspend the rules> 3 : to defer to a later time on specified conditions <suspend sentence> 4 : to hold in an undetermined or undecided state awaiting further information <suspend judgment> <suspend disbelief> . . . .”

 Both words are used in the present or future tense in Section 80110 and can only refer to halting the entry into new contracts for direct access.
 If the Legislature had intended to give the Commission the ability to void existing contracts, it would not have used the phrases “shall be suspended” and “to acquire.”
-Instead it would have set a date certain after which all customers may only purchase electricity from the regulated utilities acquiring electricity through the State.
-There is a world of difference between the forward looking “shall be suspended” and a backward looking “abrogate.”
+Instead it would have set a date certain after which all customers could only purchase electricity from the State.
+There is a world of difference between the forward looking and looking backward.
 By applying the plain language of the statute, the Commission’s legal authority and power from the Legislature is prospective.
 See, International Association of Machinists v.
 Street, 367 U.S. 740, 749-750 (statutes should be construed to avoid constitutional infirmity).

 The Prospective Intention Of the Legislature Is Unequivocal.